wsn-newsletter Subscribe to WSN.

 Is there an International Market for the WNBA?

-The broadcast market for the WNBA is significantly smaller than that of the NBA, but not irrelevant.
+The broadcast market for the WNBA is significantly smaller than that of the NBA but relevant.

-The WNBA is broadcast in 24 different countries outside of the United States, on top of four different pan-regional channels.
+The WNBA is broadcast in 24 countries outside the United States on top of four pan-regional channels.
+Like the NBA, it extends its reach via WNBA League Pass.

 NBA vs WNBA: Attendance